Introduction

 Item Name Variable Name Description Values

-Case Id CASE_ID the unique identifier of the crash report (barcode beginning 2002; 19 digit code prior to 2002)
+Case Id CASE_ID The unique identifier of the crash case

 • 1 - Driver